awsdocs/iam-user-guide/doc_source/id_users_create.md

 1. On the **Set permissions** page, specify how you want to assign permissions to this set of new users\.
 Choose one of the following three options:
    + **Add user to group**\.
 Choose this option if you want to assign the users to one or more groups that already have permissions policies\.
 IAM displays a list of the groups in your account, along with their attached policies\.
 You can select one or more existing groups, or choose **Create group** to create a new group\.
 For more information, see [Changing permissions for an IAM user](id_users_change-permissions.md)\.
    + **Copy permissions from existing user**\.
 Choose this option to copy all of the group memberships, attached managed policies, embedded inline policies, and any existing [permissions boundaries](access_policies_boundaries.md) from an existing user to the new users\.
 IAM displays a list of the users in your account\.
 Select the one whose permissions most closely match the needs of your new users\.
    + **Attach existing policies directly**\.
 Choose this option to see a list of the AWS managed and customer managed policies in your account\.
 Select the policies that you want to attach to the new users or choose **Create policy** to open a new browser tab and create a new policy from scratch\.
 For more information, see step 4 in the procedure [Creating IAM policies](access_policies_create-console.md#access_policies_create-start)\.
 After you create the policy, close that tab and return to your original tab to add the policy to the new user\.
+**Tip**
-As a best practice, we recommend that you instead attach your policies to a group and then make users members of the appropriate groups\.
+Whenever possible, attach your policies to a group and then make users members of the appropriate groups\.

 1. \(Optional\) Set a [permissions boundary](access_policies_boundaries.md)\.
 This is an advanced feature\.